omarabdulla/Omarstodolist/README.md

 ```
-GET is used is used in this context to display the note entries that have been made
+GET is used is used in this context to display all the note entries that have been made (except archived and deleted ones)

 ```